adrianaabassett/sleepcompete/README.md

 - **React** - Provides a smooth, single-page application experience.
 Handles routing between the login, dashboard, and friends list, as well as reactive UI state for leaderboard updates.
 - **Service** - Node.js/Express backend service to provide endpoints for user authentication, retrieving sleep data, and logging new sleep entries.
 - **DB/Login** - MongoDB database to store user profiles, friend connections, and historical sleep logs.
 Secure user registration and login using bcrypt for password hashing.
 - **WebSocket** - Real-time updates of scores on the leaderboards and graphs.
+Third API party-integration will also allow notifications reminding people to enter their sleep times and possibly connect to other applications that measure their sleep times.

 ## 🚀 Specification Deliverable